pivotal/docs-tap/services-toolkit/how-to-guides/troubleshooting.hbs.md

 You now need the cluster-level `claim` permission, granted through a `ClusterRole` and `ClusterRoleBinding`.
 Namespace-scoped permissions are no longer enough.
-This is to guard against unexpected access to resources in other namespaces.
+This is to protect against unexpected access to resources in other namespaces.

 This change was introduced with Services Toolkit v0.12.0 in Tanzu Application Platform v1.7.0.
-For more information, see [The claim verb for ClusterInstanceClass](../reference/api/rbac.hbs.md#claim-verb).
+For more information about this change, see [The claim verb for ClusterInstanceClass](../reference/api/rbac.hbs.md#claim-verb).

 <!--
 Services Toolkit v0.12.0 for Tanzu Application Platform v1.7.0